super-resolution/Locan/docs/source/methods.rst

 Methods
 ========

-Surepy will provide methods to work on LocData objects and carry out standard analysis procedures.
+Locan will provide methods to work on LocData objects and carry out standard analysis procedures.
 Some of these functions are merely wrapper functions for well established analysis routines in third-party packages.

 The methods in this context can either be stand-alone functions with a well-defined input and output and absolutely